 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using a blood thinner such as warfarin (Coumadin®).
+- Some medicines can affect how mitotane works.
+Tell your doctor if you are also using a blood thinner (including warfarin).

 Warnings While Using This Medicine

-- Check with your doctor right away if you get a serious injury, infection, or illness of any kind.
-This medicine may weaken your body's defenses against infection or inflammation.
+- Tell your doctor if you have liver disease, a serious injury, infection, or illness of any kind.
+Tell your doctor if you have surgery planned.